By Somali K Chakrabarti

 So far, digital marketing by hotels in India has been all about their properties and services; destination finds little mention in digital marketing strategy as of now.

-As tourism industry matures in India, destination should become the centerpiece of the strategy for hotels that want to push up their direct sales.
+As tourism industry matures in India, the destination should become the centrepiece of the strategy for hotels that want to push up their direct sales.
 In future, mobile concierge services may emerge as an essential component of the destination centric digital strategy for hotels.

 The Gateway Hotels (a brand of the Taj group of hotels), for instance, has taken a lead over other hotel chains by adopting a mobile concierge for their hotel in Agra.